Wang Ben saw them on his way back from the market.

 Wang Tian looked up, curiosity breaking through his worry.
 "What kind of something?"

 "A scroll.
 Old, incomplete, probably forgotten.
-It talks about a technique for strengthening meridians using temperature changes.
-Thermal shock therapy, it called it."
+It talks about a technique for strengthening meridians using extreme temperature changes.
+Fire-and-ice tempering, it called it."

-Something sparked in his father's eyes.
-Professional interest, despite everything.
-"Thermal shock therapy.
+Curiosity sparked in his father's eyes.
+An alchemist's curiosity, despite everything.
+"Fire-and-ice tempering.
 I've heard of the concept.
 Dangerous, if done wrong.
-The temperature differentials can rupture the very channels you're trying to strengthen."
+The temperature shifts can rupture the very channels you're trying to strengthen."

 "That's what the scroll said.
 But it also mentioned specific herbs that could survive the temperature extremes.
 Anchor the process, the text called it."